deannguyen9xyz/Electrochemical-Wavelet-Denoising/README.md

 # Electrochemical-Wavelet-Denoising
 This Python project showcases advanced signal processing for electrochemical time-series data, a critical challenge in modern sensor development.
-The Discrete Wavelet Transform (DWT) is used to achieve superior noise reduction from simulated electrochemical biding kinetic data.
+The Discrete Wavelet Transform (DWT) is used to achieve superior noise reduction from simulated electrochemical binding kinetic data.

 ## 🌟 Key Features